gravitational/teleport/docs/node-lifecycle.md

 ## Reverse Tunnel

+The "normal" mode of operation for a node is to
+ 1. Connect to the cluster auth server directly, and
+ 2. Proxies make direct connections to the node as and when they're needed to provide user sessions.

-A node can be configured to use a tunnel, where a node will initiate a connection with a proxy that the proxy will route commands over.
+In some cases (e.g. the node being on the wrong side of a NAT boundary) the node will have to use a "reverse tunnel" connection instead.
+This means that the node will
+ 1. Connect to a proxy using SSH, and the proxy will forward requests on to the auth server, and
+ 2. User sessions are multiplexed over this tunnel, rather than being independent TCP connections.
 ## An SSH Node Lifecycle

 `initSSH()`:

-RegisterWithAuthServer() starts the `register.node` critical service.
+Calls RegisterWithAuthServer().
+This registers the `register.node` critical service that will:
- Asynchronously:
- - (re)connects to auth server & creates `auth.Client`
+ - (re)connect to auth server & creates `auth.Client`
- - registers a process-exit handler that closes the client gracefully
+ - register a process-exit handler that closes the client gracefully
- - Broadcasts the `SSHIdentity` event, with the new client in the payload
+ - Broadcast the `SSHIdentity` event once the connection is established, with the new client in the payload

-Calls `WaitForEvent` to act as a message pump that will route the payload from a `SSHIdentity` event in the broadcast system into a locally-created channel.
+Calls `WaitForEvent` to act as a message pump that will route the payload from a `SSHIdentity` event in the event broadcast system into a locally-created channel.

 Registers the `ssh.node` service with the supervisor: